Multi-Model Subset Selection: Simulation Study

 The $p_0=[p \zeta]$ nonzero elements of the $p$-dimensional vectors $\boldsymbol{\beta}_0$ are randomly generated as described in \cite{SIS}, i.e. nonzero coefficients are generated according to $ (-1)^u (a + |z|) $, with $a = 5 \log n/\sqrt{n}$ and where $u$ is drawn from a Bernoulli distribution with parameter 0.2 and $ z $ is drawn from the standard Gaussian distribution.
 We consider two different scenarios for $\boldsymbol{\Sigma}$.\\

 \textbf{Scenario 1:}

 \textbf{Scenario 2:}

 In Scenario 1, all the predictors are correlated among each other.
 In Scenario 2, the active variables are only correlated with each other.
 For both scenarios we consider the values $\rho \in \{0.2, 0.5, 0.8\}$.
 Finally, $\sigma$ is chosen to give a desired signal to noise ratio (SNR), defined as $\text{SNR} = {\bbet_{0}^{\prime} \boldsymbol{\Sigma} \bbet_{0}}/{\sigma^2}.$ We consider SNRs of 1, 3 and 5.
-We report results for both scenarios across all considered sparsity levels, correlations, SNRs and the two combinations of $p$ and $n$.
+We report results for both scenarios across all considered sparsity levels, correlations, SNRs and dimensions $p$.